jupyterhub/jupyterhub/docs/source/quickstart.md

 jupyterhub
 ```

-Visit `http://localhost:8000` in your browser, and sign in with your unix
+Visit `http://localhost:8000` in your browser, and sign in with your Unix
 credentials.

 To **allow multiple users to sign in** to the Hub server, you must start